The Off Grid Camper.

 Solar Power.

 Our number one charging recommendation is to maximize solar panels in an off grid electrical system.
 It is a relatively inexpensive investment and will produce free, clean energy for decades.
 Its pretty simple, if you are parked in the sun, your batteries will be charging.
 We know that space is precious and often other equipment such as fans, air conditioners, and antennas need to be mounted on the roof but we encourage using any available space to fit as many solar panels as possible.
-We find amount of solar needed for off grid is 200W-400W in a campervan and around 800W+ for a RV.
-In our campervan we used 4 - 100W compact panels that could easily be organized to fit around the other equipment.
+We find the amount of solar needed for an off grid campervan is about 200W-400W and around 1000-2000W+ for a RV.

 Alternator Power.

 Another great way to charge your camper without plugging in is to utilize the alternator of the vehicle to charge your batteries.
-This is done by taking energy created from the combustion of the vehicle’s engine and converting it to usable power to charge your electrical system.
-You can think of it as a small generator that is normally charging your starter battery and you are going to use some of that charge to power the camper’s lithium battery.
-This is a guaranteed power source whenever you are driving and can be an excellent substitute if solar power is not readily available, like on a rainy day.
-You cannot directly connect the campers battery to the alternator, rather you will need a device that will properly regulate the voltage and amperage.
+This is a great option if you have run out of roof space, or are a very active traveller.
+The process is done by taking energy created from the vehicle’s engine and converting it to usable power to charge your electrical system.
+You can think of it as a small generator that is normally charging your starter battery and you are going to use some of that power to charge the camper’s lithium battery.
+This is a safe and guaranteed power source whenever you are driving and can be an excellent substitute if solar power is not readily available, like on a rainy day.
+You cannot directly connect the campers battery to the alternator, rather you will need a device that will properly regulate the voltage and amperage (just like a solar charge controller).
 The Victron Orion DC-DC charger is a great option to ensure you are not damaging or over drawing from the vehicles alternator and ensuring the campers batteries are charging correctly.

 Generator Power.

-While we did not incorporate a generator into our design, it is still a popular option among those who travel.
-When we install electrical systems that include a generator, it is usually because the electrical draw is too large for a battery bank alone to handle.
+While we did not incorporate a generator into our personal design, it is still a popular option among those who travel.
+When we install electrical systems that include a generator, it is usually because the RV is already equipped with one, or the electrical draw is too large for a battery bank alone.
 You can understand a Generator as an “off grid” shore power.
 You plug your camper into it just like you would a campground receptacle.
-Commonly, those who want to boondock, or travel off grid in warm temperatures while using an air conditioner will need a generator.
-The dilemma is that to have a battery bank big enough to support a large electrical load, like an air conditioner for 10 hours a day, will take far too long to charge before they are needed again.
-Some campervans come equipped with a generator built into the engine of the vehicle that can be programmed to charge the batteries when they are getting low.
-Otherwise, most campers use small, lightweight, inverter generators.
-They can be paired together to create higher power outputs and they are generally very quite.
+Commonly, those who want to boondocks, or travel off grid in warm temperatures for long periods of time with air conditioner use will need a generator for supplemental power.
+The difficulty is to have a electrical system large enough to support a electrical load, like an air conditioner for 10+ hours a day.
+The balance is in how fast you can charge your battery bank.
+Some limitations could be based on how much roof space you have available for solar charging, or how often you are running your alternator charger.
+We have designed and installed many systems that incorporate off-grid air conditioning but often utilize large solar arrays, large battery banks, and upgrading the HVAC system for increased efficiency.
+For those looking for longer boondocking trips without air conditioning, we find that a small inverter generator like the Honda EU2200i works great for topping off the batteries in extreme conditions.

 Now you have a brief understanding of how an off grid system is charged, it’s time to consider how you will be using the power you’ve stored.
 Everything from lights, to charging laptops, to using a blender takes power.
 Lets find out how to use the energy stored in your batteries efficiently.